 3. Old Plumbing

-If the building is more than about 3 decades old, and the plumbing has never been replaced, be prepared for a constant stream of plumbing repairs.
+If the building is more than about three decades old and the plumbing has never been replaced, be prepared for a constant stream of plumbing repairs.
 Old pipe has probably already started to deteriorate.
 More important, you can have issues with lead in the connections, meaning even costlier repairs to remove it.

 4. Shared Utilities

 Older apartments often have shared systems such as common water or common electricity.
 That means the landlord pays that utility and either absorbs it in the rent or tries to prorate it among tenants.
 Experts agree this tends to be problematic.
-For example, since tenants feel it’s they aren’t paying for heat, it’s not uncommon for some to raise the thermostat to 80 degrees in winter, then open a window!
-Bottom line: don’t buy buildings with common utilities.
+For example, since tenants feel they aren’t paying for heat, it’s not uncommon for some to raise the thermostat to 80 degrees Fahrenheit in winter, then open a window.

 5. Asbestos and Lead Paint